ucd-library/cork-app-utils/README.md

   // config.logLevels.example = 'debug';
   logLevels : Object,

+  // if true, the logger will not include caller method and source link in log messages disbableCallerInfo : Boolean,

   // report errors (both uncaught exceptions on the window and logger.error calls) to a provided url endpoint. reportErrors : {
     // must be set to true to report